 The Centre for Excellence runs a very accessible Canine Communication Course.
 And it's nothing to do with crouching on the floor in downward dog barking at your pooch!
 You get sections on Facial expressions, Calming signals, Tail communication and how to communicate with anxious dogs, happy dogs, teenage dogs and a lot more.
 I chose this course from the many available because there's no time limit to finish, the materials are accessible indefinitely, and the student forum is positive and helpful.

 Members of Driving with Dogs get a whopping 70% discount of all courses at the moment.
 Well worth checking out and a definite boost to the brain in lockdown!
+Use the code below to get your discount (you need to be signed in to see the code).

 Are you a dog-trainer?
 Do you run Canine Communication Courses?
 Did you know that premium members can add their dog-training business to Driving with Dogs completely FREE?